khaeru/sdmx/doc/walkthrough.rst

     exr_flow = exr_msg.dataflow.EXR

-The :attr:`.DataflowDefinition.structure` attribute refers to the data structure definition (DSD, an instance of :class:`.DataStructureDefinition`).
+The :attr:`.v21.DataflowDefinition.structure` attribute refers to the data structure definition (DSD, an instance of :class:`DataStructureDefinition <.BaseDataStructureDefinition>`).
 As the name implies, this object contains metadata that describes the structure of data in the 'EXR' flow:

 .. ipython:: python